 - a professional relationship.

-Teacher-student sexual harassment is considered a form of professional-relationship sexual harassment under California harassment law.
+Sexual harassment by a teacher is considered a form of professional-relationship sexual harassment under California harassment law.

 This means a student could sue a teacher for sexual misconduct and might be able to recover compensation for economic losses and/or emotional distress.

 Can civil charges be brought against a school district if sexual misconduct took place?